Movatterモバイル変換

 Baylor

-The following week, despite being questionable to play leading up to the game, Stidham made his third career start against theOklahoma State Cowboys.
+The following week, despite being listed as questionable to play in the week leading up to the game, Stidham made his third career start against theOklahoma State Cowboys.
 He injured his hand and ankle in the first half of the game and did not return to the field for the second half.[11]
 On November 25, 2015, Baylor head coachArt Briles announced that Stidham's ankle injury was a chipped bone in the back of his ankle and Stidham would be sidelined for the remainder of the regular season.[12]
 It was reported that Stidham might be able to return for Baylor's bowl game, but on December 19, Briles announced Stidham would miss the2015 Russell Athletic Bowl.[13][14]

 Auburn